On numerical semigroups with embedding dimension four: Geometric procedure

 where all coefficients on the left-hand side are nonnegative.
 This means that the value \eqref{1remlemmaeq}, is congruent to $r$ modulo $d_0$, is nonnegative, is in $\langle d_1,d_2,d_3\rangle$, and is strictly less than $\lambda d_0 + r$, which contradicts the minimality of $\lambda d_0 + r$. \end{proof}

-\begin{thm} Delete from the initial collection of cubes the regions associated to all points of the form \eqref{point0} and the regions associated to the points \eqref{positivepoints}.
+\begin{thm} Delete from the initial collection of cubes the regions associated to the points \eqref{positivepoints}, and for every triple $(a_{01},a_{02},a_{03}) \in \mathbb{N}^3$ satisfying \eqref{minrelation-0} delete the region associated to $(a_{01},a_{02},a_{03})$.
 Additionally, for all identities of the form

-with $\lambda_i \in \mathbb{N}$, $\lambda_0 > 0$, $\lambda_2 < b_{22}$, and $\lambda_3 < b_{33}$, remove the region associated to the point $(-\lambda_1,\lambda_2,\lambda_3)$.
+with $\lambda_i \in \mathbb{Z}_{>0}$, $\lambda_2 < b_{22}$, and $\lambda_3 < b_{33}$, remove the region associated to the point $(-\lambda_1,\lambda_2,\lambda_3)$.
 For all identities of the form

-with $\lambda_i \in \mathbb{N}$, $\lambda_0 > 0$, $\lambda_1 < b_{11}$, and $\lambda_3 < b_{33}$, remove the region associated to the point $(\lambda_1,-\lambda_2,\lambda_3)$.
+with $\lambda_i \in \mathbb{Z}_{>0}$, $\lambda_1 < b_{11}$, and $\lambda_3 < b_{33}$, remove the region associated to the point $(\lambda_1,-\lambda_2,\lambda_3)$.
 Finally, for all identities of the form

-with $\lambda_i \in \mathbb{N}$, $\lambda_0 > 0$, $\lambda_1 < b_{11}$, and $\lambda_2 < b_{22}$, remove the region associated to the point $(\lambda_1,\lambda_2,-\lambda_3)$.
+with $\lambda_i \in \mathbb{Z}_{>0}$, $\lambda_1 < b_{11}$, and $\lambda_2 < b_{22}$, remove the region associated to the point $(\lambda_1,\lambda_2,-\lambda_3)$.
 Call the remaining collection of cubes the figure $R$.
-Then, the set of all cubes from the initial collection of cubes which are labeled with an element of the Ap{\'e}ry set is the figure $R$. \end{thm} \begin{proof} The condition $\lambda_i < b_{ii}$ ensures that we consider only the identities that matter $-$ the points \eqref{positivepoints} already delete the regions $\{x > b_{11}\}$, $\{y > b_{22}\}$, $\{z > b_{33}\}$.
+Then, the set of all cubes from the initial collection of cubes which are labeled with an element of the Ap{\'e}ry set is the figure $R$. \end{thm} \begin{proof} The condition $\lambda_i < b_{ii}$ ensures that we consider only the identities that matter --- the points \eqref{positivepoints} already delete the regions $\{x > b_{11}\}$, $\{y > b_{22}\}$, $\{z > b_{33}\}$.
 Lemma \ref{1remlemma} ensures that every cube labeled with an element of the Ap{\'e}ry set is in $R$.
 We need to prove that only the cubes labeled with elements of the Ap{\'e}ry set are in $R$.
 Suppose, to the contrary, that for some remainder $r \in \{0,1,\dots,d_0-1\}$, $\lambda d_0 + r$ and $\lambda' d_0 + r$, with $\lambda' > \lambda$, are labels in $R$.
 Now for some $\lambda_1, \lambda_2, \lambda_3,\lambda_1', \lambda_2', \lambda_3' \in \mathbb{N}$ we have

 with $[[\lambda_1,\lambda_2,\lambda_3]], [[\lambda_1',\lambda_2',\lambda_3']] \in R$.
 Subtracting \eqref{eq1theorem} from \eqref{eq2theorem} we get

 where $(\lambda' - \lambda)>0$, by assumption.
 Consider cases of how many coefficients on the right-hand side of \eqref{eq3theorem} are positive.
 The left-hand side is positive, hence, on the right-hand side, at least one of the coefficients is positive.